Alice Walton: Philanthropy

 In 2016, Walton donated $225 million among a total $407 million from Walmart heirs to the Walton Family Holdings Trust, which finances the family's philanthropy.

 Walton formed the Alice L. Walton Foundation in 2017.
 The foundation promotes arts, education, health, and improving economic opportunity.
 In 2020, the foundation gave the University of Central Arkansas $3 million in funding for its fine arts program.
 That year, the foundation also gave a $1.28 million grant to the University of Arkansas for Medical Sciences to expand its program to provide healthy food in schools.
 In 2022, Walton's foundation gave a $3.5 million grant to the Northwest Arkansas Food Bank: $3 million to support construction of a food distribution center, and $500,000 to buy and distribute food.

 Also in 2017, Walton formed the Art Bridges Foundation.
 It partners with small and regional museums with less access to cultural resources.
 The foundation provides funding, collection loans and traveling exhibits, and creates art programs with museums.
 Walton has said her goal is to reduce the amount of art kept in storage.
 As of September 2021, the foundation had approximately 30 exhibits traveling throughout the United States.
 The Arts Bridges Fellows Program provides opportunities for people from historically underrepresented groups to work with its museum partners.
 Additionally, Walton has given $10 million to the Crystal Bridges Museum of American Art, and partnered with the Ford Foundation through Art Bridges to fund programs to improve diversity in arts leadership.

 Healthcare

 In 2019, Walton established the Whole Health Institute.
 The institute works with health systems, employers and communities to build and expand access to holistic healthcare.
 In March 2021, Walton announced that the institute would build a non-profit medical school in Bentonville called the Alice L. Walton School of Medicine.
 The school will focus on allopathic medicine and graduates will receive a doctor of medicine degree.
 The campus will be located near Crystal Bridges.
-Construction began in 2023, with the first class enrolling in 2025, pending accreditation.
+Construction began in 2023, with the first class enrolled in 2025.
+The school held its grand opening ceremony in late 2025.

 In 2021, the Alice L. Walton Foundation partnered with the Cleveland Clinic to evaluate health care in Northwest Arkansas.
 Following that evaluation, in 2022, the foundation and Washington Regional Medical System announced plans to create a non-profit medical system aimed at training doctors in specialty care fields such as oncology, cardiology, and neurology.